wsafight/fixi/README.md

 #### Mechanism

 fixi works in a straight-forward manner & I encourage you to look at [the source](fixi.js) as you read through this.
+The three components of fixi are:

+* [Processing](#processing) elements in the DOM (or added to the DOM)
+* Issuing HTTP [requests](#requests) in response to events
+* [Swapping](#swapping) new HTML content into the DOM

 ##### Processing

 The main entry point is found at the bottom of the file: on the `DOMContentLoaded` event fixi does two things:

-* It establishes a MutationObserver to watch for newly added content
+* It establishes a MutationObserver to watch for newly added content with fixi-powered elements
 * It processes any existing fixi-powered elements

-fixi-powered elements are elements with the `fx-action` attribute on them.  fixi will ignore any elements that have the `fx-ignore` attribute on them or on a parent.
+fixi-powered elements are elements with the `fx-action` attribute on them.

 When fixi finds one it will establish an event listener on that element that will dispatch an AJAX request via `fetch()` to the URL specified by `fx-action`.

+fixi will ignore any elements that have the `fx-ignore` attribute on them or on a parent.

 The event that will trigger the request is determined by the `fx-trigger` attribute.

 If that attribute is not present, the trigger defaults to:

 * `submit` for `form` elements
 * `change` for `input`, `select` & `textarea` elements